BowedYoutub3r/CIRRA/README.md

 This project is under active development.

 Architecture, memory boundaries, and interaction models are evolving as CIRRA grows.

 Current resources allocated for use in May 2026:
-1TB DDR5 ECC RDIMM
+1TB DDR5 ECC RDIMM,
 4TB NVME, 5TB X 4 = 20TB HDD X 2

 Fast action and reasoning:
-300K Tokens
+300K Tokens,
 Long Reasoning:
 1 Million Tokens